mark-hahn/jscad-font-gen/README.md

   node index.js -l [A-Z] # Same as above but convert only uppercase letters.

-  node index.js -m -i my-fonts -o my-fonts/out.js # Convert all svg files in my-fonts directory and put them in a module fonts/out.js.
-Replace injected contents if exists.
+  node index.js -m -i my-fonts -o my-fonts/out.js # Convert svg files in my-fonts directory and inject them in a module fonts/out.js.
+If the files exists, replace any previously injected contents.

-  node index.js -m -i fonts/EMS/afont.svg -o jscad-fonts/afont.js # Convert one file and create a module ready to import into an jscad file
+  node index.js -m -i fonts/EMS/afont.svg -o jscad-fonts/afont.js # Convert one file and create/update a module ready to import into an jscad file
 ```

 The fonts are stored in an object.
 Each property key is the font name taken from the id field in the svg source.
 The property is the font data ready for a jscad text command.